End-to-End Entity Detection with Proposer and Regressor: Related Work

 \subsection{Named Entity Recognition}

-Since traditional NER methods with sequence labeling \cite{liu2022ltp, wang2017named} have been well studied, many works \cite{AlejandroMetkeJimenez2016ConceptIA} have been devoted to extending sequence tagging methods to nested NER.
+Since traditional NER methods with sequence labeling \cite{liu_ltp_2022, wang_learning_2019} have been well studied, many works \cite{AlejandroMetkeJimenez2016ConceptIA} have been devoted to extending sequence tagging methods to nested NER.
 One of the most explored methods is the layered approach \cite{wang-etal-2020-pyramid}.
 Other works deploy proprietary structures to handle the nested entities, such as the hypergraph \cite{HUANG2021200}.
 Although these methods have achieved advanced performance, they are still not flexible enough due to the need for manually designed labeling schemes.
+In contrast, the end-to-end framework proposed in this paper avoids this disadvantage and thus facilitates the implementation and migration of the method.

 Seq2Seq approach \cite{yan-etal-2021-unified-generative} unifies different forms of nested entity problems into sequence generation problems.
-This strategy avoids the complicated annotation methods while achieving considerable performance improvement.
-The sensitivity of the outputting result's order, on the other hand, poses a barrier to further improving the achievement of the models of this kind.
+Even though this strategy avoids the complicated annotation methods, the sensitivity of the decoding order and beam search algorithm poses a barrier to boosting the model performance.
+The end-to-end model in this paper incorporates the set prediction algorithm in order to overcome the difficulties confronting the Seq2Seq model.

 Span-based approaches \cite{ChuanqiTan2020BoundaryEN, LI202126}, which classify candidate spans to identify the entities, also draw broad interest.
-One of the most noteworthy approaches \cite{shen-etal-2021-locate} proposes a two-stage identifier that fully exploit partially matched entity proposals and introduces the regression procedure.
-It reveals the potential of migrating advanced methods in computer vision to formally symmetric tasks in natural language processing.
-These methods confront the challenge caused by the high complexity due to the enumeration of subsequences.
+The span-based method formally resembles the object detection task in computer vision.
+Based on the long-standing idea \cite{Manning2016CONNECTINGIA} of associating the image with natural language, some \cite{shen-etal-2021-locate} proposes a two-stage identifier that fully exploits partially matched entity proposals and introduces the regression procedure.
+Despite the instructiveness of the insight to migrate proven methods in computer vision to NER tasks, the error propagation due to two-stage models and the proper way for boundary regression in languages remain issues to address.
+In this paper, we comprise the propose and regression stage into an end-to-end framework and refine the entity proposal based on probability distribution to fit the language background of the NER task.